 I chose to learn by following specific specialists in different areas of expertise.
 During those times, it was difficult to find one experienced business guru who would teach me the various aspects of business.
 So I learned all the nuances of entrepreneurship from a robust team of experts by observing their approach to doing business.

 The results were stunning – my business initiative in healthcare technology services took off exceptionally well, right from organizational structuring and operational streamlining to legal and regulatory compliance.

 Lesson 4 – Deep dive as a team, accept your mistakes, learn from them, and move on

-I realized that for a successful entrepreneurial initiative, your customers should be at the heart of all your efforts, but that’s not enough.
+I realised that for a successful entrepreneurial initiative, your customers should be at the heart of all your efforts, but that’s not enough.
 Your colleagues and employees are also equally important.
-Hence, they should be able to understand your organizational vision and work towards achieving these goals.
+Hence, they should be able to understand your organisational vision and work towards achieving these goals.

 Being the Entrepreneurial Sponge

 Transforming into an entrepreneurial sponge brought to me the best of learning experiences in the business world.
 I asked, listened, observed, analysed, experimented and soaked in all the learning.
 I drew inspiration from the success stories of entrepreneurs and learned from my mistakes and from those made by my fellow entrepreneurs.

 I realised that I would certainly be making mistakes.
 But now I was not scared to make them anymore – in fact, I was actually determined to make mistakes that would help me reach my destination easily.
 My learning from my experiences and my mentors helped me gain expertise in quite a few tricks of the trade such as capital generation, building expert and well-engaged teams, and governance.